Enisbkd/seven-rooms-to-hub-application/README.md

 # SevenRoomsToHubApplication

-This application was generated using JHipster 8.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

-`/src/*` structure follows default Java structure.

-- `.yo-rc.json` - Yeoman configuration file
-  JHipster configuration is stored in this file at `generator-jhipster` key.
-You may find `generator-jhipster-*` for specific blueprints configuration.
-- `.yo-resolve` (optional) - Yeoman conflict resolver Allows to use a specific action when conflicts are found skipping prompts for files that matches a pattern.
-Each line should match `[pattern] [action]` with pattern been a [Minimatch](https://github.com/isaacs/minimatch#minimatch) pattern and action been one of skip (default if ommited) or force.
-Lines starting with `#` are considered comments and are ignored.
-- `.jhipster/*.json` - JHipster entity configuration files

-- `npmw` - wrapper to use locally installed npm.
-  JHipster installs Node and npm locally using the build tool by default.
-This wrapper makes sure npm is installed locally and uses it avoiding some differences different versions can cause.
-By using `./npmw` instead of the traditional `npm` you can configure a Node-less environment to develop or test your application.
-- `/src/main/docker` - Docker configurations for the application and services that the application depends on

 ## Development